FHA Loan Overview

 FHA home loans have been a valuable financing programs for over fifty years because the qualifications are reasonable and the pricing is affordable.
 FHA loans are a good fit for many first-time borrowers who have average or poor credit and limited money for a down payment.
 This type of loan only requires a 3.5% down payment and a 580-credit score.
-You may be able to qualify for an FHA loan even if you cannot qualify for a conventional mortgage.
-Note that the US government doesn’t issue these loans, but it does back them in case of default, which is why that you can often get a low rate when you choose an FHA home loan.

 FHA loans are issued by private mortgage lenders, including brokers, credit unions, and banks.
 FHA loans can be used to buy a single-family home, condominiums, and multifamily homes with two to four units.
 But you need to live in the home to qualify for the loan.
-You also can pair the FHA loan with a 203k loan which allows you to renovate the property.

 Why an FHA Loan vs. a Conventional Loan?